heroisaprinciple/aphablog/README.md

    `add_column :articles, :user_id, :integer`.

-    So, when we run `Article.all` in rails console after `rails db:migrate`, all our enities will have a user_id field.
+    So, when we run `Article.all` in rails console after `rails db:migrate`, all our entities will have a user_id field.

 2) We'll add `has_many :articles` in User model and